oDCM - Web Data for Dummies (Tutorial)

 • JSON is most flexible format, supports “hierarchical data”

-• Demonstrate how to create object
+• Demonstrate how to create empty object (obj = {})

-• “Full” JSON objects, vs. new-line separated JSON objects
+• New-line separated JSON objects

 • New line separation: each line in your file has one JSON object